Check Engine Light On But Car Runs Fine (10 Common Causes)

 When the vehicle is idling, the voltage reading should be lower than 1.0V.
 However, as you increase the engine RPM, the MAF sensor produces a voltage output that goes from 1.0V to 1.7V.

-If the MAF sensor is dirty or covered in debris and its voltage is fluctuating, it may be possible to clean the heated element of the sensor using a specialized cleaning spray.
+If the MAF sensor is dirty or covered in debris and its voltage is fluctuating, you can clean the heated element of the MAF sensor using brake cleaner.

 I would recommend this cleaner.
 If your vehicle has a MAP sensor, it can’t be cleaned.
 You should replace it.